robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

 Since it is possible to use a compartment multiple times, it is necessary to rename the double compartments to ensure that all the compartments have a unique name.
 This renaming can be done by specifying the renamed model name in parenthesis after the compartment model name.
 For example ``Stick(Stick0)`` refers to a ``Stick`` compartment that has been renamed to ``Stick0``.
-This new name is then used to refer to that specific compartment in the rest of the single model attributes.
+This new name is then used to refer to that specific compartment in the rest of the composite model attributes.

+todo:
 * parameter dependencies
 * weights have auto summation